-Table 2-1.
-Management Action Categories by Area of Interest
+Table 2-2.
+Management Action Categories by Investment Type and Area of Interest

-Figures 2-4 and 2-5 present a high-level summary of the potential that each investment type has to contribute to the flood-specific outcomes.
-This table highlights a few important conclusions:
+Figures 2-4 and 2-5 present a high-level summary of the potential that each investment type has to contribute to flood-specific outcomes.
+These figures highlight a few important conclusions as follows:

-- 1. There are no silver bullets in flood and floodplain management.
-A diverse portfolio of investment is necessary to achieve a diverse set of intended outcomes and to effectively address all components of risk. - 2.
-Systemwide and rural investments have the greatest potential to contribute to system resiliency and long-term sustainability across a broader set of outcomes. - 3.
-Investments that impact densely populated areas (urban centers and small communities) are most effective at reducing risk to human lives and economic assets. - 4.
-Ongoing investments do the work of maintaining system resiliency and allowing the system to continually evolve to more effectively contribute to societal values over time.
+- There are no silver bullets in flood and floodplain management.
+A diverse portfolio of investment is necessary to achieve a diverse set of intended outcomes and to effectively address all components of risk. - Systemwide and rural investments have the greatest potential to contribute to system resiliency and long-term sustainability across a broader set of outcomes. - Investments that impact densely populated areas (i.e., urban centers and small communities) are most effective at reducing risk to human lives and economic assets. - Ongoing investments do the work of maintaining system resiliency and allowing the system to continually evolve to more effectively contribute to societal values over time.

 If CVFPP is to accomplish its goals and contribute in a resilient way toward all societal values, investment must be directed toward a diversity of actions (in type, size, and area) with varying strengths that complement and balance one another.
 Of course, individual projects will always differ in the extent to which they are effective based on site-specific circumstances and relationships to other actions within the system.
-The following discussion establishes broad investment principles for each of the systemwide, urban, rural and small community contexts that will aid the understanding of the prioritization of management actions within the 2017 refined SSIA portfolio.
+Sections 2.3.1 through 2.3.4 establish broad investment principles for balancing portfolios in each of the systemwide, urban, rural and small community contexts.
+These investment principles will aid the understanding of the prioritization of management actions within the 2017 refined SSIA portfolio discussed in Chapter 3.

-SOCIETAL VALUES Pu blic Sat fety Ecosy stem \ /itality Ec onomi c Stabi lity Enrie ching E xperie eriences FLOOD-SPECIFIC OUTCOMES Ø 1 ٢ ٢ ٢ ۲ ٩ 1 6 2 CAPITAL INVESTMENTS Minimize the number of people within the floodplain Reduce human vulnerability when flooding occurs ncrease performance in populous areas Reduce stressors on riverine and floodplain ecosystems mprove riverine habitat quality and quantity Increase and maintain the abundance and diversity of floodplain dependent native species Minimize property and assets within the floodplain Reduce economic vulnerability when flooding occurs Increase system performance for economically developed areas Produce or maintain economic benefits on floodplains Provide recreational benefits Support societal/aesthetic values Provide education and public awareness Protect significant farmland SYSTEMWIDE ω¢ E (0 0 Ξ¢ 0 0, Yolo Bypass multi-benefit improvement lacksquare 0 lacksquare 0 Feather River-Sutter Bypass multi-benefit improvements • 0 0 • 0 0 0 0 0 C Paradise Cut multi-benefit improvements 0 0 0 0 0 ( Reservoir and floodplain storage URBAN 0 0 O 0 O 0 0 0 0 C Levee improvements 0 0 0 0 0 0 0 0 0 0 0 ( Other infrastructure and multi-benefit improvements 0 • • 0 0 0 0 • • 0 0 0 0 ( RURAL Levee repair and infrastructure improvements 0 O O 0 0 0 0 0 0 0 0 0 Small-scale levee setbacks and floodplain storage • 0 0 0 0 0 0 Land acquisitions and easements 0 0 0 0 0 Habitat restoration / reconnection 0 0 0 0 0 ( SMALL COMMUNITIES Levee repair and infrastructure improvements 0 0 0 0 0 0 • 0 0 O 0 ( Levee setbacks, land acquisitions, and habitat restoration 0 0 • O 0 0 0 ( and habitat restoration Legend ISIM_0 = Potential for significant contribution to this outcome Potential for moderate contribution to this outcome Solution
+SOCIETAL VALUES Pu blic Saf fety Ecosy stem V /itality Eco Economic Stability Enriching Experience Enriching Experier FLOOD-SPECIFIC OUTCOMES Ø ٢ ٢ ٩ 1 ۲ Ô CAPITAL INVESTMENTS Minimize the number of people within the floodplain Reduce human vulnerability when flooding occurs Increase performance in populous areas Reduce stressors on riverine and floodplain ecosystems Improve riverine habitat quality and quantity Increase and maintain the abundance and diversity of floodplain dependent native species Minimize property and assets within the floodplain Reduce economic vulnerability when flooding occurs Increase system performance for economically developed areas Produce or maintain economic benefits on floodplains Provide recreational benefits Support societal/aesthetic values Provide education and public awareness Drotact cignificant farmland SYSTEMWIDE Yolo Bypass multi-benefit improvement lacksquare 0 lacksquare lacksquare 0 lacksquare Feather River-Sutter Bypass multi-benefit improvements • 0 O 0 0 0 0 0 ( Paradise Cut multi-benefit improvements 0 lacksquare Ο 0 0 Ο ( Reservoir and floodplain storage 0 lacksquare lacksquare lacksquare lacksquare 0 0 lacksquare 0 ( URBAN Levee improvements Ο 0 0 0 0 0 0 0 ( Other infrastructure and multi-benefit improvements 0 ٢ ٢ ٢ 0 0 0 ( RURAL Levee repair and infrastructure improvements 0 • ۲ 0 0 0 0 0 Small-scale levee setbacks and floodplain storage • 0 • 0 0 0 0 Land acquisitions and easements 0 0 0 0 0 Habitat restoration / reconnection Ο Ο 0 Ο 0 lacksquare lacksquare ( SMALL COMMUNITIES Levee repair and infrastructure improvements 0 0 0 0 0 ( 0 0 0 0 0 0 0 (